Degis-Insurance/Degis-Core/docs/solidity-docgen/miserable-flight/SigManager.md

 Signature is used when submitting new applications.
         The premium should be decided by the pricing model and be signed by a private key.
-        Other submission will not be accepted.
+        Other submissions will not be accepted.
         Please keep the signer key safe.